PlankCipher/kabmat/README.md

 ## Keybindings in `kabmat`

 I tried making the keybindings as intuitive and expected as possible, and for the most part they are.
-For example, generally `c` creates an entity, `d` deletes, `k` moves up, `j` move down, etc...
+For example, generally `c` creates an entity, `d` deletes, `k` moves up, `j` moves down, etc...

 ### Help Window: